-“In their minds, going to college doesn’t fit into anything they understand as reality,” says Lisa Daswani DeAlva, an English for speakers of other languages teacher at Rochester Early College International High School, which partnered with Nazareth’s American Language Institute to offer the intensive program, held July 16 through Aug.
+“In their minds, going to college doesn’t fit into anything they understand as reality,” says Lisa Daswani DeAlva, an English for speakers of other languages teacher at Rochester Early College International High School, which partnered with Nazareth’s English Language Institute to offer the intensive program, held July 16 through Aug.
 3. “These are students who consistently demonstrate a high level of motivation, and in order for them to see that college is truly part of their future, we really had to get them into a setting that would show them what it’s all about.”

 Many of the students, who have been in the U.S. between two and three years and will be entering grades 10 and 11 in the fall, have limited formal education.
 Their reading comprehension skills range from the first-grade to fifth-grade levels, and most are proficient only in their native language.
 Four of the six were born in refugee camps, and share memories of bathing in rivers and walking miles for clean drinking water.